Transport Layer Security (TLS)¶

 -

-Limits the maximum number of saved sessions to max_sessions, and expires all sessions older than session_lifetime.
+Limits the maximum number of saved sessions to max_sessions.

 -